aphanotus/borealis/README.md

 #### write.provenace

-Data provenance from the \code{provenance} element of the input list will be written to file in [markdown](https://www.markdownguide.org/getting-started/) format.
+Data provenance from the `provenance` element of the input list will be written to file in [markdown](https://www.markdownguide.org/getting-started/) format.

 ### Molecular stuff